High Flight

 High Flight is a 1941 sonnet written by war poet John Gillespie Magee Jr. and inspired by his experiences as a fighter pilot of the Royal Canadian Air Force in World War II.
 Magee began writing the poem on 18 August, while stationed at No. 53 OTU outside London, and mailed a completed manuscript to his family on 3 September, three months before he died in a training accident.
 Originally published in the Pittsburgh Post-Gazette, it was widely distributed when Magee became one of the first post-Pearl Harbor American casualties of the war on 11 December, after which it was exhibited at the American Library of Congress in 1942.
-The poem is considered a fitting memorial for its author because of its gleeful and ethereal portrayal of aviation, along with its allegorical interpretation of death and transcendence.
-The poem has been featured prominently in aviation memorials across the world, including that of the Space Shuttle Challenger disaster.
+Owing to its gleeful and ethereal portrayal of aviation, along with its allegorical interpretation of death and transcendence, the poem has been featured prominently in aviation memorials across the world, including that of the Space Shuttle Challenger disaster.

 Creation

 While piloting a Spitfire Mk I, Magee reached 33,000 ft during a training flight over Wales sometime in August 1941.
 He was impressed by the speed and agility of the aircraft, and moved by the experience of flying at that altitude.
 He wrote to his parents that he completed the poem soon after finishing training that day.